 - Hillcrest park

-- Hillcrest Park hosts a .moderate 0.25 mile loop located within a park it is a nice stroll through the wooded area of the lower Hillcrest Park.
-This is a great off- street option you forget you are in city park.
+- Hillcrest Park hosts a moderate 0.25 mile loop located within a park.
+Stroll through the wooded area of the lower Hillcrest Park and you forget you are in city park.

 - Maddox Creek Trails

 - A moderate 0.75 miles, the Maddox trail is a series of paved and gravel pathways through the woods and hills of the Maddox Creek neighborhood.